Medically reviewed by Drugs.com. Last updated on Sep 22, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience injection site pain, rhinorrhea, rhinitis, or pharyngitis.
-Have patient report immediately to prescriber signs of infection, severe skin irritation, hematemesis, melena, dyspepsia, skin growths, or injection site irritation (HCAHPS).
+• Patient may experience common cold symptoms, cough, or rhinorrhea.
+Have patient report immediately to prescriber signs of infection; numbness or tingling feeling; vomiting blood; black, tarry, or bloody stools; abdominal pain; or severe injection site irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.